Centrifugal Process Pumps for Low-Maintenance Fluid Movement.

 Available in sealless designs, centrifugal pumps can significantly reduce their cost of ownership over their lifetime.
 Centrifugal pumps that lack drive seals, which wear over time and create leak points, reduce maintenance needs and enhance site safety and compliance — a consideration that is especially important for the transfer of hazardous fluids.
 Our magnetic drive pumps from T-Mag and Ansimag are setting the standard in sealless pump design.

-Anderson Process offers the most trusted brands of centrifugal pumps in the industry, including Dean Pump®, Griswold, Blackmer, Goulds Pumps and Gusher Pumps.
+Anderson Process offers the most trusted brands of centrifugal pumps in the industry, including Dean Pump®, Griswold, Blackmer, Goulds Water Technology and Gusher Pumps.
 From self-priming and multistage pumps to cantilever and magnetic pumps, our centrifugal pumps are built with durability in mind.
 Our pumps’ simple design and quality craftsmanship provide exceptional reliability, enabling operations to maximize production uptime.

 Anderson Process’s team of in-house pump experts work closely with customers to get to know the unique needs and challenges of their entire process.
 We are committed to delivering the fluid-transfer technology that will optimize your operation.
 Sometimes this means addressing aspects of the process beyond the pump in order to prevent — or correct — equipment-damaging conditions, such as cavitation.
 As “solutions integrators” we are committed to taking a holistic approach to your fluid-transfer needs in order to ensure your fluid-handling process will deliver reliable, efficient performance over the long term.